Condor: Behavior

 Sexual maturity and breeding behavior do not appear in the condor until 5 or 6 years of age.
 Condors are monogamous creatures and will mate for life.
-They may live for 50 years or more and the world's oldest condor died at 100 in the Jardin d'Essai du Hamma in Algiers.
+They may live for 50 years or more and the world's oldest condor died at 100 in the Botanical Garden Hamma in Algiers.
 Condors nest with one chick at a time, laying one egg every year to year and a half.
 Due to their size, condors require lots of care and nutrition very early on in their chick stage.

 These birds tend to be more social than other birds of prey.
 They often clump in smaller groups and socialize and rest together.
 They will often revisit the same locations for daily activities and seasonal roosts.

 The young are covered with a grayish down until they are almost as large as their parents.
 They can fly after six months but continue to roost and hunt with their parents until age two, when they are displaced by a new clutch.
 There is a well-developed social structure within large groups of condors; a recent study showed the 'pecking order' is determined by age group and, within age groups, by sex (which contradicts previous findings).

 The lack of a large sternum to anchor correspondingly large flight muscles identifies it physiologically as a primary soarer.
 The birds flap their wings on rising from the ground, but after attaining a moderate elevation, they seem to sail on the air, transiting from one upstream to the next, often without flapping their wings.
 One Andean condor was recorded maintaining such flight for 106 mi, for over five hours.
 Because of their size, these birds tend to rely on strong thermal currents to propel them higher into wind currents.

 Wild condors inhabit large territories, often traveling 250 km a day in search of carrion.
 With such a large wingspan these birds can sometimes get by with one single wing flap over an hour.
 They prefer large carcasses, such as deer or cattle, which they spot by looking for other scavengers.
 However, these rival species cannot rip through the tougher hides of these larger animals with the efficiency of a larger condor.
-In the wild, they are intermittent eaters, often going for a few days without eating, then gorging themselves on several kilograms (pounds) at once, sometimes to the point of being unable to lift off the ground.
+In the wild, they are intermittent eaters, often going for a few days without eating, then gorging themselves on several kilograms (pounds) at once.